 The holidays are coming the holidays are coming!

-If you didn’t sing along to that in your head, you might have been hiding under a rock for the past couple of weeks.
+If you didn’t sing along to that in your head, you probably haven’t seen the iconic advert yet.
+That, or you’re a massive scrooge!

-The Coca-cola advert has been on our screens since the end of November and the ever famous Coca-cola truck has been doing its annual tour around the shopping centres and supermarket car-parks of the UK.
+The Coca-cola advert has been on our screens for year as the festive period begins.
+The ever famous Coca-cola truck is gearing up for its annual tour around the shopping centres and supermarket car-parks of the UK.
 Christmas is well and truly in sight.

 Under fire from dentists.

 Tooth decay is the number one reason for children being admitted to hospital in the UK.
 More than broken bones, kidney infections and appendicitis put together.
 Now 75% of children under 5 years old in England have decay in 3 or more teeth.
 Some truly horrifying statistics.

 Alongside British dentists, the NHS’s public health boss is also urging local councils and shopping centres to ban visits from Coca-Cola’s promotional Christmas trucks because of sugar’s key role in rotting children’s teeth and making them fat.